 lunch and snacks)

-Bring: Enthusiasm, warm clothes/boots (we may go outside!), exact cash
+Bring: Enthusiasm, warm clothes/boots (we will go outside!), exact cash

-Registration: Pre-registration is required by March 6, as space is limited to 15 students.
+Registration: Pre-registration is required, as space is limited to 14 students.